Hubs-Foundation/hubs-docs/docs/hubs-cloud-accessing-servers.md

 #### Logging

 Logging is sent to journald.
-To tail the log you can use [`journalctl`](https://www.freedesktop.org/software/systemd/man/journalctl.html):
+To tail the log, as `root` you can use [`journalctl`](https://www.freedesktop.org/software/systemd/man/journalctl.html):

 ```
-journalctl -u hab -f
+journalctl -f
 ```

 #### Managing services